Altinn/altinn-studio-docs/content/app/development/ux/texts/_index.en.md

 ## Change application title

-When you create an application you have a textresource witht he label `appName`.
+When you create an application you have a textresource witht he label `ServiceName`.
 This it the title of the application that will be displayed in several places in our solution, f.ex when an end user is filling out a form and when elements are displayed in the messagebox in altinn.no.

 The title of the application is located in two places in the application repository:
- 1. In the textresource with the key `appName`.
+ 1. In the textresource with the key `ServiceName`.
  2. In `applicationmetadata.json` in the `title` property.
 This file is located at `App/config/`.

  App owners are encouraged to add titles in bokmål, nynorsk and english.
 If a title is missing in the textresources the repository name will be used as a fallback, and may be shown to the end user.

-If you change `appName` from an IDE (f.ex Visual Studio Code), it is important to also update the title in `applicationmetadata.json`.
+If you change `ServiceName` from an IDE (f.ex Visual Studio Code), it is important to also update the title in `applicationmetadata.json`.
 If the title is changed from Altinn Studio on the "about" page or "languages" page, the `applicationmetadata.json` file is updated automatically.

 ### Application title configuration example